 |NUTRIENT (weekly dosage)||ppm|

-This approach forms the basis of the Capstone formula at the heart of the APT range of fertilizers, which is available for sale here.
+This approach forms the basis of the Capstone formula at the heart of APT Complete, which is available for sale here.

 A 2Hr Aquarist farm tank uses some water column dosing and a rich substrate.